ont-app/vocabulary/README.md

 Each of the methods described above are dispatched on a method `(resource-type <value>) -> [ <context> <datatype>]`.

-The operative context is specified in the @voc/resource-type-context atom described below.
+The operative context is specified in the @voc/resource-types atom described below.

-#### The `resource-type-context` atom
+#### Resource-type contexts

-Different application domains may need to make different distinctions between resource types (for example RDF requires that we recognize blank nodes).
-The `voc/resource-type-context` holds the operative resource type context on which to dispatch resource types.
+Different application domains may need to make different distinctions between resource types (for example RDF requires that we recognize blank nodes, and Jena provides special functionality for such nodes).
+The `voc/resource-type-context` holds the operative context on which to dispatch resource types.

-The default for this is `::voc/resource-type-context`.
+The default resource-type context is `::voc/resource-type-context`.

 Here's a toy example: